Domain decomposition of the modified Born series approach for large-scale wave propagation simulations

-In the 2-domain case, the wrapping and transfer corrections lower the scaling coefficient $c$, increasing the number of iterations by $3.5 \times$. \two{The 2-domain simulation is $20\times$ faster than the 1-domain simulation on the CPU.
+In the 2-domain case, the subdomain communication and removal of wrapping artefacts lower the scaling coefficient $c$, increasing the number of iterations by $3.5 \times$. \two{The 2-domain simulation is $20\times$ faster than the 1-domain simulation on the CPU.
 However, the overhead of the iteration increase is a trade-off to be considered.} In addition to this increase in the number of iterations, the domain decomposition framework has two overheads: the overhead of computing the edge corrections and the overhead due to data transfer between GPUs when the edge corrections are transferred and applied to neighbouring subdomains in each iteration.
 This subdomain communication leads to a lock-step execution, meaning the GPUs wait for the results of the other GPU(s).
 This overhead adds approximately $40\%$ time per cubic wavelength and reduces for larger simulations.

-Despite this overhead, the 2-domain, 2-GPU simulation is $13.2 \times$ faster than the single-domain simulation on the CPU without domain decomposition.
-With these two GPUs, we increased the simulation size by $1.93 \times$ of what can be accommodated on a single GPU to an unprecedented $315 \times 315 \times 315$ wavelengths.
-Furthermore, we showed that the number of domains can be increased arbitrarily.
-The overhead of adding additional domains is much smaller than the initial step from one to two subdomains, as seen from the last column in Table~\ref{tab:dd_large_simulation}.
+Despite this overhead, the 2-domain, 2-GPU simulation is $20 \times$ faster than the single-domain simulation on the CPU without domain decomposition.
+With these two GPUs, we increased the simulation size by $1.95 \times$ of what can be accommodated on a single GPU to an unprecedented $320 \times 320 \times 320$ wavelengths. \one{When the domain is split into more subdomains along a single axis, there is no additional overhead in terms of iterations beyond the initial step of going from one to two subdomains, as seen from the last column in Table~\ref{tab:dd_large_simulation}.
 When more GPUs are used, the total simulation time reduces, indicating a parallelisation of the computations.
 The total number of GPU-seconds used for the simulation only increases by about 10\% overhead per GPU, indicating a small synchronisation and communication overhead.}